 1Scope Items contain the items you want to find the associations with—for example, Interview with Franz and Interview with Vikram.

 2Range Items contain the items you want to view at the second level if they have associations with the scope items.
-This could be all nodes in your project, or just a selected few—for example, solar power, wind power, hydro power and biofuels.
+This could be all codes in your project, or just a selected few—for example, solar power, wind power, hydro power and biofuels.
 The range items are grouped together under the scope items.

 4 Click the Connection Map tab (on the right of Detail View) to display a connection map that shows any associations between scope items and range items.